 Tioga State Bank is dedicated to providing opportunities that promote professional development, encourage community involvement and help balance the professional and personal lives of our employees.
 Tioga State Bank offers an excellent work environment and a competitive salary and benefits package.

-- A high school diploma or equivalent required.
+- High School diploma or equivalent required

 Tioga State Bank offers a comprehensive benefit package for employees.
 Benefits vary based on employment status (full-time or part-time) as well as hours worked per year.
 Tioga State Bank’s benefits include:

 |Medical, Dental & Vision Plans||401 (K) Plan||Paid Time Off (PTO) Plans|

 |Bonus Program||Paid Holidays||Long & Short Term Disability|

 |Life Insurance||Flexible Spending Accounts||Bank Benefits|

 If you are unable to complete an online employment application, stop by any one of our eleven community offices for assistance.
 If a suitable match is determined, we will contact you to discuss the applicable position in more detail.
 Tioga State Bank is an Equal Opportunity Employer, and as such affirms the right of every person to participate in all aspects of employment without regard to race, religion, color, national origin, citizenship, sex, sexual orientation, gender identity, age, veteran status, disability, genetic information, or any other protected characteristic.
 If you are interested in applying for employment and need special assistance or an accommodation to apply for a posted position, contact our Human Resources department via phone at 888-303-4872 or email at email@example.com.